JasonGROSSO/Moonshot-project/documents/functional/functional_specifications.md

 ### Use Case n°1: Outdated / No Documentation

-**Description**: A new arrival in a team finds no documentation or an outdated documentation.
+**Description**: A new arrival in a team finds no documentation or an outdated documentation

 **Actor**: User